 The prayers in this book help to bring God closer by describing feelings that arise from direct God‐contact.
 God is expressed here as something finite and tangible.
 The Cosmic Idol is a grand concept of the In nite and Invisible made nite, tangible, and visible.
 Nature, man, mind, and all visible objects are taken as materials to build a magnificent Divine Idol on which we can concentrate easily.

-Followers of all religions can drink from this fountain of universal prayers.
-These invocations are an answer to the modern scientific mind, seeking God intelligently.
-This book gives us a great variety of prayers, which enables each of us to choose that one most suited and helpful to his particular need.
+The followers of all religions can drink from this fountain of universal prayers.
+These invocations are an answer to the modern scientific mind, which seeks God intelligently.
+The prayers in this book are presented in great variety, and therefore enable each one of us to choose those prayers best suited and helpful to his own particular needs.